go-gorm/gorm/README.md

 // If no record is found, gorm will return RecordNotFound error, you could check it with db.Where("name = ?", "hello world").First(&User{}).Error == gorm.RecordNotFound

-// Or use shortcut method
+// Or use the shortcut method
 if db.Where("name = ?", "hello world").First(&user).RecordNotFound() {
   panic("no record found")
 } else {